CraneSoftwrights/revenge/en/README.md

 At the end of a hand, all unplayed cards are discarded face down without being revealed to opponents.
 All face-up played cards in front of players also are added face-down to the discard.

 The next hand is dealt unless there are not enough cards with which to deal a hand (should be three or fewer unplayed cards).
 The unplayed cards also are added to the discard.
-The discarded cards are gathered and passed to the left to the next dealer to be shuffled and a new set of hands are dealt.
+The discarded cards are gathered and passed to the left to the next dealer to be shuffled and a new set of hands is dealt.

 Note: You can <a href="https://www.makeplayingcards.com/sell/cranesoftwrights" target="_blank">buy a custom deck of Revenge at Hay Lake cards</a> direct from Crane's supplier <img src="../shared/revenge-deck.jpg" width="100px"/> that can be used also as a standard deck of cards in other games.